tarikbahar/Oracle-to-BigQuery/README.md

 # Oracle-to-BigQuery
 A simple piece of code that enables data transfer from Oracle Db to Google Big Query.
 Please develop according to your needs.
+This code creates a temporary csv file.
+After loading datas to BigQuery, deletes this temp csv file.

 You may need to run `pip install -r requirements.txt`